 - Ensure your therapists follows the code of ethics (which should be outlined on their website)

 - Get a personal response from the therapist and know the cost of the therapy.
-It usually is less expensive than in office appointments but you want to know exactly how much you’ll be paying as well as payment method
+It usually is less expensive than in-office appointments but you want to know exactly how much you’ll be paying as well as the payment method

 - Ensure your privacy is protected.
 Make sure your email is secure, never email from work as the employer can read your emails.
 For extra privacy use secure web pages and encrypted e-mail